Sciederrick/forums/README.md

 - A user can see the group details - DONE
 - A user can view their profile - DONE
 - A user can view another user's profile - DONE
-- A user can modify his username & about on his profile
+- A user can modify his username & about on his profile - DONE
-- Prioritize the username when displaying user info on the messages
+- Prioritize the username when displaying user info on the messages - DONE
 - Add DM functionality - DONE
+- A user can update the name & description of the group
+- A user can add new members to the group
 - A user can only see their friends when creating a forum (when adding members)
 - Adding a member sends a messsage request to accept the forum invite (accept or decline)
-- Add admin role to the forums
+- Add role based actions for the group